Polysemouse/sunflower-land/src/features/portal/cropsAndChickens/README.md

-## Crops And Chickens
+## Crops & Chickens

-Crops And Chickens is a mini-game where players must gather crops in a dangerous field of wandering chickens.
+Crops & Chickens is a mini-game where players must gather crops in a dangerous field of wandering chickens.

 Those who deposit enough crops are rewarded with various rewards!

 ## Setup

-To play Crops And Chickens locally, run `cp .env.local .env` first then `yarn` then `yarn dev`
+To play Crops & Chickens locally, run `cp .env.local .env` first then `yarn` then `yarn dev`

 ## Architecture